Discretization¶

 Subdivision into CVs of at most

-\(\mu m\).
-In the vicinity of fork points, smaller CVs might be used to avoid producing CVs containing forks, unlessflags
+ext\(\mu m\).
+In the vicinity of fork points, smaller CVs might be used to avoid producing CVs containing forks, unlessflagsis(flag-interior-forks).API

 Subdivide each branch into

-equal CVs.
-In the vicinity of fork points, smaller CVs might be used to avoid producing CVs containing forks, unlessflags
+countequal CVs.
+In the vicinity of fork points, smaller CVs might be used to avoid producing CVs containing forks, unlessflagsis(flag-interior-forks).API

 - (cv-policy-every-segment region)¶